berehovskyi/apex-stream/docs/Collectors/Collector.md

 ### Map<Integer, Object> Collectors
 ##### `static toByIntMap(IToIntFunction keyMapper)`

 Returns a `Collector` that accumulates elements into a `Map<Integer, Object>` whose keys are values returned by `keyMapper` and values are values of the input arguments.
-If the mapped keys might have duplicates, use Collector.toByIntMap(IToIntFunction, IFunction, IBinaryOperator) instead. <p>The result container values type can be casted to a specific type using Collector.cast.</p>
+If the mapped keys might have duplicates, use Collector.toByIntMap(IToIntFunction, IFunction, IBinaryOperator) instead. <p>The result container values type can be cast to a specific type using Collector.cast.</p>

 ###### Parameters
 |Param|Description|